 UNBC's Energy Policy sets a commitment for the university to continuously reduce energy consumption (electrical and thermal) and fossil fuel consumption every year.
-In partnership with BC Hydro, UNBC also sets annual energy savings targets.
-In FY2023, this was 500,000 kWh and in FY2024, 300,000 kWh.
+In partnership with BC Hydro, UNBC also sets annual electricity savings targets.
+In FY2024, this was 300,000 kWh and in FY2025, also 300,000 kWh.
+In addition, the 2025-2035 UNBC Sustainability Plan sets out an institutional target to reduce GHG emissions by 85% compared to 2007 baseline levels by 2035.

-Compared to 2007 baseline levels, UNBC's GHG emissions have reduced by 60% as of 2022, primarily due to the Bioenergy Plant offsetting the consumption of natural gas.
+Compared to 2007 baseline levels, UNBC's GHG emissions have reduced by approximately 70% as of 2023, primarily due to the Bioenergy Plant offsetting the consumption of natural gas.
 This meets the 2030 BC provincial target of 40% reduction as set in the Climate Change Accountability Act.
 The longer term provincial reduction targets are 60% by 2040 and 80% by 2050.
 To help meet these targets, the Province also established 2030 emission reduction targets for four sectors, including "buildings and communities" set at 59-64%.
 UNBC has already met this sectoral target.
-At their lowest point in 2015, emissions were 70% lower than the 2007 baseline.
 To further reduce emissions, deep building retrofits, including envelope upgrades, are anticipated in the coming years, in addition to other initiatives like low carbon electrification and heat recovery.